atakocabas/CENG453_20231_Group15_backend/README.md

 ## Prerequisites

-  1. Install Catan app from website (later)
+  1. Catan app installation (will be added later)
-  1. Internet connection for register, login, reset password and leaderboard update
+  2. Internet connection for register, login, reset password and leaderboard update

 ## Installation